 When we are having a hard time making a decision, and someone urges us to sleep on it, that is probably the best advice we can get.
 There are many examples where people have gained important insights during sleep or suddenly cracked the code in a creative process.
 When we are awake, our thinking is limited by logic and reason, but when the brain unleashes itself during dream sleep, there are no such restrictions and creativity gets free space.

-One study explored allowing subjects solving lots of tasks with numbers, to do so in two rounds, where one group was allowed to sleep before the second round.
+One study explored subjects to solve tasks with lots of numbers in two rounds where one group was allowed to sleep before the second round.
 There was a secret rule that the participants did not know about: a connection between the numbers that made it possible to solve the tasks faster.
 Those who had been allowed to sleep solved the tasks more than twice as fast during the second round than those who had been awake.
 Furthermore, there were three times as many in the sleep group that discovered the secret shortcut to the answer.
 A good night’s sleep helps us to zoom out and see things in a larger perspective, which can be of great use in many situations in life—not just when you are solving math problems.

 Join 40,000 others